 Perhaps there is something unique about your brand that you’d like to pitch to the media.
-You could hire an independent publicist or a boutique PR firm but maybe your marketing budget is a bit tight right now and you’d like to do it yourself, or at least give it a try.
+You could hire an independent publicist or a boutique public relations firm but maybe your marketing budget is a bit tight right now and you’d like to do it yourself, or at least give it a try.
 There’s nothing wrong with that.

 In fact, I usually encourage people to learn more about the service that they want to outsource.
-This means that you need to take the time to learn how do that service yourself.
+This means that you need to take the time to learn how to do that service yourself.
 Gary Vaynerchuk calls this being a “practitioner” in the service you want to hire someone else to do.
 This helps you in two ways.

 Number one, you get hands-on experience and you can gauge the difficulty level for yourself.
 Maybe it’s not necessary to outsource but then again, maybe it is.

 And two, it’s a little harder for people to take advantage of you if you know exactly what they need to do and how they go about doing it.
 How awful would it be to be billed for hours of work that should have taken only a few minutes?
-It has happened.
+It happens.